Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

 NEXT:

-The top-scoring first 2500/1500 word samples advance to the second round.
-Judges for this round will then read the first 5000/2500 words of the manuscripts, once again assigning the work a score.
-Judges will provide comments about the work’s strengths and areas for improvement.
+Judges for the second round will then read the first 5000/2000 words of the manuscripts, once again assigning the work a score.
+Judges will make comments about the work’s strengths and areas for improvement.
+Second round contestants will receive their total scores in each criteria and any comments judges supply.
+These comments will be sent out after the conclusion of the contest.

 FINALLY: